ESPN2 re-airing one-hour special on Monday, Jan. 13 from BFGoodrich Tires SCORE Baja 1000 on World of X Games

 Both class winners in different classes, it was their first career SCORE Trophy Truck race win as the Ampudia brothers became just the third team of Mexican Nationals to win the legendary race.

 First to accomplish it was the father/son team of Gustavo Vildosola Sr/Gustavo ‘Tavo’ Vildosola Jr in 2010 and the son/father team of Carlos ‘Apdaly’ Lopez/Juan C. Lopez at the 50th anniversary race in 2017.
 Both of those first two accomplishments were races that started in Ensenada and finished in La Paz.
+THE PODIUM

 Joining the Ampudia brothers on the podium were 2019 Dakar Rally champions Nasser Al-Attiyah/Toby Price and Luke McMillin/Larry Roeseler.